Lemon Poppy Seed Cake

 For the Lemon Curd

-• In a medium, heavy-bottom saucepan, whisk together lemon juice, zest, sugar and eggs, set over low heat.
+• In a medium, heavy-bottom saucepan, whisk together lemon juice, zest, sugar, and eggs.
+Set over low heat.
 Add the butter and continue whisking until it melts.
-Let the mixture cook until it thickens, about 8 minutes, then turn heat up to medium-high and continue cooking for 2-4 minutes or until it reaches a temperature of 160 degrees.
-Transfer to a bowl, place a piece of plastic wrap directly on the surface of the curd and refrigerate.
+Let the mixture cook until it thickens, about 8 minutes, then turn the heat up to medium-high and continue cooking for 2-4 minutes or until it reaches a temperature of 160°F (71°C).
+Transfer to a bowl, place a piece of plastic wrap directly on the surface of the curd, and refrigerate.

 For the Pastry Cream

-• Place mesh strainer over medium bowl; set aside.
+• Place a mesh strainer over a medium bowl; set aside.

-• In separate medium bowl, whisk together the egg yolks, sugar, cornstarch, flour and salt; set aside.
-Place half and half and in a medium saucepan.
+• In a separate medium bowl, whisk together the egg yolks, sugar, cornstarch, flour, and salt; set aside.
+Place half and half in a medium saucepan.
 Set over medium heat, stirring occasionally just until it bubbles.
-Gradually pour the hot half and half into egg yolk mixture, whisking vigorously (temper the eggs).
-Gradually pour the mixture back into the sauce pan.
+Gradually pour the hot half and half into the egg yolk mixture, whisking vigorously (to temper the eggs).
+Gradually pour the mixture back into the saucepan.
 Whisk constantly until the mixture bubbles and thickens.
 Whisk for an additional minute.

 • Pour the cooked cream into the strainer, whisking to force it through.
-Whisk in the butter, vanilla, lemon juice and lemon zest into the hot cream.
-Place a piece of plastic wrap directly on top of cream and refrigerate.
+Whisk in the butter, vanilla, lemon juice, and lemon zest into the hot cream.
+Place a piece of plastic wrap directly on top of the cream and refrigerate.

 For the Cake

-• Turn mixing speed to low, add the egg yolks, one at a time, scraping the sides of the bowl after each addition.
-Add the lemon juice, vanilla, and lemon zest and beat until combined.
+• Turn the mixing speed to low, and add the egg yolks, one at a time, scraping the sides of the bowl after each addition.
+Add the lemon juice, vanilla, and lemon zest, and beat until combined.
 Gradually alternate adding the dry ingredients and the yogurt, mixing just until combined.

 To Assemble the Cake

 • Place one layer of cooled cake onto a platter or cake stand.
-Add spread ⅓ of the pastry cream over top, then ⅓ of the lemon curd.
+Spread ⅓ of the pastry cream over the top, then ⅓ of the lemon curd.
 Repeat with the remaining ingredients.
-Level the top then scrape any excess cream/curd from the sides onto the outer crust of the cake.
-This will create a glaze over it and will give it the look of a "naked" cake, or one that's not completely "frosted."
+Level the top, then scrape any excess cream/curd from the sides onto the outer crust of the cake.
+This will create a glaze over it and give it the look of a "naked" cake, or one that's not completely "frosted."

 NOTES

--I used a kitchen scale to accurately divide the batter between the three pans.
-You can definitely eyeball it too 🙂
+-I used a kitchen scale to accurately divide the batter between the three pans, but you can definitely eyeball it too.

 Nutrition